 Atrial fibrillation is one of the most common arrhythmia disorders and usually presents as an irregular heartbeat that is too fast or sometimes too slow.
 Although it is not life threatening, it can worsen your quality of life and put you at risk for having a stroke.
 The treatment of atrial fibrillation is very varied and can involve medications, catheter or surgical procedures and device implants (defibrillators, pacemakers) depending on your individual case.
 To this day, there is not a “cure” but there are many treatments available to help reduce your risk of complications from it and to reduce your symptoms.

-No. Although they are given negative press and publicity, true device malfunctions are not common, and are on the order of 1% depending on the severity of the malfunction.
+No. Although they are given negative press and publicity, true device malfunctions are not common and are on the order of 1% depending on the severity of the malfunction.
 In some patients the less severe malfunctions can be as high as 6%.
-Compared to the benefit pacemakers and defribrillators provide, their risk of malfunction is very small.
-Malfunctions can include failure of the device to perform, disruption of the computer or the wires either microscopically or physically, infection of the device, or simply the device needing to be reprogrammed because it is giving unnecessary treatments or not giving enough treatments.
-Correcting malfunctions usually involves simple computer programming changes wirelessly, but certain malfunctions do require replacement or removal of the wires and/or the computer.
+Compared to the benefits pacemakers and defribrillators provide, their risk of malfunction is very small.
+Malfunctions can include: failure of the device to perform, disruption of the computer or the wires either microscopically or physically, infection of the device site or simply the device needing to be reprogrammed because it is giving unnecessary treatments or not giving enough treatments.
+Correcting malfunctions usually involves simple computer programming changes, which are accomplished wirelessly.
+Certain malfunctions do require replacement or removal of the wires and/or the computer, although these types of malfunction are less common.